hellonicky/hellonicky.github.io/docs/_posts/2021-05-27-A-difficult-first-blog.md

 I began to learn HTML again a couple of weeks ago.

-This time I want to trace my learning activities openly,

-so I choose to use GitHub Pages and Jekyll to maintain a personal website.
+This time I want to trace my learning activities openly,so I choose to use GitHub Pages and Jekyll to maintain a personal website.

 Following the official docs, I found it's very easy to set up a website.